wei-hsuan-cheng/wb_humanoid_mpc/docs/humanoid_centroidal_mpc/supplement_pattern_types.md

 **Cons:**

 - Requires maintaining a more complex pattern generator.
 - May be less flexible for highly dynamic or unstructured teleoperation, where the operator directly commands base/hand motions.

 ---

 ## 3. Pattern B – Torso–Driven CoM (CoM as Offset from Torso)

-**Idea.**
+**Idea:**
 High–level commands (teleop GUI, joystick, etc.) primarily specify **torso/base motion**.
 The CoM trajectory is then generated from the torso reference by a simple kinematic rule, for example:

 $$
   c_{\text{des}}(t) = p_{b,\text{des}}(t) + R_{b,\text{des}}(t)\,d_0,